-There’s a nice stretch of beach in Bucerias, which is where many of the hotels and restaurants are.
-In town, you’ll also find some cool markets, galleries, and bars.
+There’s a lovely stretch of beach in Bucerias, where many hotels and restaurants are.
+You’ll also find some cool markets, galleries, and bars. in town

-How to Get to Bucerias from Puerto Vallarta
+How to Get to from Puerto Vallarta to Bucerias

-The cheapest way to get there is to take the bus from Puerto Vallarta to Bucerias is by taking the local bus.
+The cheapest way to get from Puerto Vallarta to Bucerias is by taking the local bus.

-There are several Puerto Vallarta to Bucerias buses.
-Look at the windshield to see where the bus is heading.
+Several buses go there, so look at the windshield to see where the bus is heading before you get on.
 If you look like a confused gringo, chances are someone will point you to the bus headed for Bucerias and Sayulita.

 Things to do in Bucerias